hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/conversations_and_dialogues/631_ii_sharat_chakravarty.md

 Swamiji: Among the Upanishads, one finds no other book so beautiful as this.
 I wish you would all get it by heart.
 What will it do only to read it?
-Rather try to bring into your life the faith, the courage, the discrimination, and the renunciation of Nachiketâ.
+Rather try to bring into your life the faith, the courage, the discrimination, and the renunciation of Nachiketā.

 Disciple: Give your blessings, please, that I may realise these.